smart-data-models/dataModel.EnergyCIM/WindPitchContEmulIEC/doc/spec.md

 ## List of properties

 - `WindGenTurbineType2IEC`: Wind turbine type 2 model with which this Pitch control emulator model is associated.
-Default: None  - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+Default: None  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `kdroop`: Power error gain ().
 It is case dependent parameter.
 Default: 0.0  - `kipce`: Pitch control emulator integral constant ().
 It is type dependent parameter.
 Default: 0.0  - `komegaaero`: Aerodynamic power change vs. omegachange ().
 It is case dependent parameter.
 Default: 0.0  - `kppce`: Pitch control emulator proportional constant ().
 It is type dependent parameter.
 Default: 0.0  - `location`:   - `name`: The name of this item.  - `omegaref`: Rotor speed in initial steady state (omega).
 It is case dependent parameter.
 Default: 0.0  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pimax`: Maximum steady state power ().
 It is case dependent parameter.
 Default: 0.0  - `pimin`: Minimum steady state power ().
 It is case dependent parameter.
 Default: 0.0  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `t1`: First time constant in pitch control lag ().
 It is type dependent parameter.
 Default: 0  - `t2`: Second time constant in pitch control lag ().
 It is type dependent parameter.
 Default: 0  - `tpe`: Time constant in generator air gap power lag ().
 It is type dependent parameter.
 Default: 0  - `type`: NGSI type.
 It has to be WindPitchContEmulIEC
 Required properties
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany. some properties can have wrong type.
 This was the case, pelase raise an issue or send mail to alberto.abella@fiware.org
 ## Data Model description of properties